Ostorlab/KB/MOBILE_CLIENT/ANDROID/_LOW/APK_DEBUG_SYMBOL_PRESENT/recommendation.md

 Remove all symbols and debug data from the application.
-To do so, ensure the setting Strip Debug Symbols During Copy to YES.
-The settings are in the Deployment / Settings menu.
+To do so, configure the build type to exclude debug information.